 There is no reduction for properties that are undergoing major works or considered uninhabitable.
+A premium may apply after 1 year.
+Please see our empty homes webpage for details.

-However, properties condemned as 'unfit for human habitation' by our Environmental Health service may be exempt from Council Tax (see 'Occupation prohibited by law' below).
+However, properties condemned as 'unfit for human habitation' by our Environmental Health service may be exempt from council tax (see 'Occupation prohibited by law' below).

-Alternatively, if the property is in severe disrepair or derelict you can contact the Valuation Office Agency, HMRC to make a proposal to remove the property from the Council Tax Valuation List.
-Please copy and paste the web address below into a browser to view a factsheet provided by the Valuation Office Agency with further guidance.
+Alternatively, if the property is in severe disrepair or derelict you can contact the Valuation Office Agency to make a proposal to remove the property from the council tax valuation list.
+Please view information provided by the Valuation Office Agency with further guidance: